DLorenzoLaguno17/TDD/README.md

 However, they are sometimes difficult to achieve or might change through the game creation process, so they are only a guide.
 As [Ben Garney](https://bengarney.com/) and [Eric Preisz](https://www.linkedin.com/in/eric-preisz-371a8b/) say in their book [Video Game Optimization](https://www.amazon.com/Video-Game-Optimization-Eric-Preisz/dp/1598634356/ref=sr_1_1?__mk_es_US=%C3%85M%C3%85%C5%BD%C3%95%C3%91&keywords=video+game+optimization&qid=1551553868&s=books&sr=1-1) *"the performance budget, much like a financial budget, is typically not perfect.
 It is a benchmark for measurement and guidance. [...]
 Use the budget to determine problems and to forecast and manage change"*.

+### Version list
+Planning beforehand what it is intended to have for each version of the game creates a guideline to follow when it comes to create the releases.
+In this way the team can identify in which phase of the development they are.
+For example, a company creating an RTS could decide that they want the fog of war to be for the 0.6 version.
+Eventually, when it is implemented it will mean they have arrived to that version and that it is time for a new release.

 ### Delivery platform and requirements
 It defines the target platform for which the game will be delivered, such as PC, Xbox, PS4 or other consoles.
 In addition, in this section is specified minimum and the recommended hardware and software which are required to play it.
 Minimum requisites are the ones for which the game has been designed and will make the platform run it.
 On the other hand, recommended requisites will allow the user to run the game fluidly.
 We will take [Cuphead](http://www.cupheadgame.com/) as an example: